-Instead of boiling potatoes on the stovetop, these are sliced thinly, placed in a casserole dish, covered with a cheesy white sauce and shredded cheddar, topped with breadcrumbs, and then cooked in the oven for an easy and hands-free dinner dish.
+Instead of boiling potatoes on the stove top, this dish is prepared by slicing and layering potatoes and placing them in a greased casserole dish.
+You then pour then cheesy white sauce over the potatoes.
+You top this casserole with breadcrumbs, then cook in the oven for an easy and hands-free dinner dish.

 For feeding a crowd, this is an ideal way of preparing potatoes—and it is much easier to cook a large quantity in the oven than on top of the stove.
 Once you pop your casserole in the oven, you can pretty much forget about it, and you do not have to worry about boil-over.

-Potatoes have a mild flavor, especially when baked, so adding cheddar cheese and onion really bumps up the taste.
+Potatoes have a mild flavor, so adding cheddar cheese and onion really bumps up the flavor.